What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 For many community development leaders, reviewing the requirements of SB 447 alongside current permitting workflows may feel overwhelming.

 In many communities, permitting workflows still rely on manual processes, email chains, or legacy systems that make coordination across staff difficult.
 Applications may be submitted as paper forms or emailed PDFs that require manual re-entry, while reviews move sequentially between planning, zoning, and engineering, with limited visibility into project status.
 SB 447 takes direct aim at these inefficiencies.
-Under this law, a lack of transparency and frequent delays carry real consequences.
+Under the law, delays, inconsistent review practices, fragmented communication, and poor documentation can now create meaningful operational, financial, and legal exposure for local governments.

 Unfortunately, many existing permitting systems were not designed to support the level of speed, visibility, and coordination now required.
 Meeting SB 447’s requirements means capabilities that go beyond what many jurisdictions have in place today.
 This may include:

-- Real-time tracking of application status, review stages, and deadlines to ensure compliance with 45-day and 14-day review windows
+- Real-time tracking of application status, review stages, and deadlines to ensure compliance with 5 day, 45-day, 20-day, and 14-day review windows

 - Centralized systems that connect permitting, inspections, and related workflows across departments